AIQUANT-Tech/CardanoPyC/README.md

 # CardanoPyC
-A code repository for CardanoPyC
+A code repository for CardanoPyC.
 Scope and Design Document: